 I hope this makes sense, I know it’s a really abstract idea, but that’s how I personally see the universe and the energy within it.
 I hope this gives you more confidence!

-Anonymous asked: A while ago someone close to me went off on me for practicing magick because "everything has a price; you pay it even if you're not aware of it".
+Anonymous said: A while ago someone close to me went off on me for practicing magick because "everything has a price; you pay it even if you're not aware of it".
 It started a whole argument, but I haven't done a working since.
 I guess she scared me more than I thought.
 This was something that meant a lot to me, and I miss it, but now I don't know what to think.
 Any thoughts or advice?

 I never really understood the whole “everything has a price” argument.
 Like, breathing has a price, our heart beating has a price, that doesn’t stop us from living?